ksauraj/dump-mirror/README.md

 ```
 Fill up rest of the fields.
 Meaning of each field is discussed below:
 ### Required Field
+- `dump.sh`: Fill Necessary Information In dump.sh in the root directory of repo, will only work if your repo is private[IMPORTANT]
+- `pdump.sh`: Fill Necessary Information In pdump.sh in the root directory of repo, will only work if your repo is private[IMPORTANT]
+- `invite.sh`: Fill Necessary Information In invite.sh in the root directory of repo, will only work if your repo is private[IMPORTANT]

+- Uploading Your Github Token To A Public Repo Will Immediately Invalidate It, Hence Will Only Work For Private Repos!

 - `BOT_TOKEN`: The Telegram Bot Token that you got from [@BotFather](https://t.me/BotFather)
 - `TELEGRAM_API`: This is to authenticate your Telegram account for downloading Telegram files.
 You can get this from https://my.telegram.org. **NOTE**: DO NOT put this in quotes.
 - `TELEGRAM_HASH`: This is to authenticate your Telegram account for downloading Telegram files.
 You can get this from https://my.telegram.org